Penguin-Guru/WallpaperChanger/README.md

 Depending on how your system libraries are packaged, you may need to change the library names in the build script.
 They are defined with other would-be constants near the top of the script.

+## Installation:

+"Installation" here just means moving the (single) compiled program file into a directory referenced by your system's "path" (`$PATH`).
+This allows the program to be run by name, without specifying the full path to the file.
+The [conventional](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) directory would be `/usr/local/bin/`.

 ## Development:

+I do use this regularly, but I mostly wrote it for practice and the code is still a bit messy.
+I know there are a few areas in which the code can be improved and I'm sure there are some bugs I haven't caught yet.
+Please file any issues and I'll fix what I can.

 Contribution is most welcome.
 I tried to make it relatively easy to add support for alternative system libraries and database formats.
-I don't really expect to add that support but who knows.
+I don't really expect to add that support myself but who knows.